dissabte, 29 de desembre del 2018

 Depressió

 Per mi, el primer problema amb una 'depressió' és el mateix nom.
 La gent connecta una ‘depressió’ amb el verb deprimir-se i estar deprimit, i això no ajuda gens.
 Pocs apreciem la gravetat de la malaltia; pensem que és com estar deprimit i comencem a dir coses poc utiles com ‘Anima’t’, o ‘Jo també m’ho passo malament’ etc. Tots ens hem sentit tristos un dia o una temporada (el primer dia de feina després de vacances, "estic depre..", per exemple), però el temps l’ha curat.
 Això no té res a veure amb la malaltia 'depressió'.
-El temps tot sol no cura totes les depressions o problemes pareguts.
+El temps tot sol no cura les depressions o problemes pareguts.
 Cal moltes coses més.
 Fins i tot, més que curar, sovint l’únic que es pot aconseguir és sobreviure i conviure amb el problema.
 També, pel mateix motiu, 'depressió' és una paraula usada massa sovint per definir problemes o sentiments temporals que realment no són malalties.

 Pel que entenc jo, les depressions venen per diferents motius, o sovint una barreja.
 Poden ser un problema més bé bio-químic, per temes de desequilibris bio-quimics, o més un problema psicològic, que poden tenir els seus orígens en problemes o situacions que li ha tocat viure a la persona en qüestió.
 Pel fet de que de vegades són una barreja de causes, sovint les ‘solucions’ també són una barreja d’ajut psicològic i medicines.
 O una de les dos coses.
 Tot depèn de cada persona – per això, tal com he dit, entenc que és important parlar en algú que sap, i no només fer una buscada a Google.
 Tal com he dit abans, aquí només vull compartir quatre reflexions per a la gent del voltant, a veure si podem aprendre com ajudar.